Frankwarnaar/minor-persgroep/README.md

 * [ ] Show when someone else is reviewing the same article as you
 * [ ] Comment on reviews
 * [ ] Rate reviews
+* [ ] Version control on articles to on what content reviews were done

 ### Would haves
 * [ ] Create ranking with reviewers
 * [ ] Dashboard for authors and reviewers to watch their statistics
 * [ ] Create ranking with authors
 * [ ] General comments on articles
+* [ ] Compare versions of an article

 ## Process